Update: ‘Price & release date’ section updated, and new live photos added.

 The driving systems work in tandem with the Continental MK100 ESC High Plus Body Stability Control system—Leapmotor says these electronics help the vehicle maintain stability in tricky conditions.
 Moreover, high-strength steel accounts for 73.9% of the body.
-That said, the EV features double wishbone set-up up front and a five-link suspension at the rear for the best of handling and comfort.
+That said, the EV features a double-wishbone set-up up front and a five-link suspension at the rear for the best handling and comfort.

 Price & release date

-The company plans to launch at least one and as many as three new models per year over the next few years.
-By 2025, Leapmotor will introduce a total of 8 new cars.
-The European launch date isn’t available yet.
+Leapmotor plans to launch at least one and as many as three new models per year over the next few years.
+By 2025, the company will introduce a total of 8 new cars.
 We are updating this article as soon as we find out more information on Leapmotor’s expansion plans.

 What is the Leap C11 SUV price?